Accelerated Dual Degree Program

 A master's degree is becoming increasingly valuable when it comes to working your way into a high-paying career, but there's a downside: two more years in school means more lost income and probably more student debt, as well.

-To meet this need and the demand of competent and highly motivated undergraduate students who wish to complete both a BS and an MS degree, Rowan University now offers 4 ADDP programs.
+As a solution, Rowan University now offers 4 ADDP programs.
 The Accelerated Dual Degree Program (ADDP), also known as the "4+1" program, is offered in:

 • Computer Science